-Directors who currently are not receiving compensation as officers or employees of the Company or any of its affiliates ("Non-Employee Directors") are paid an annual retainer fee of \$35,000 (which fee was increased from \$25,000 effective July 1, 2000), payable in quarterly installments, and a fee of \$1,000 for each meeting of the Board of Directors or any committee thereof they attend.
-In addition, the Compensation Committee on May 22, 2000 granted under the Amended Stock Plan (See "--Approval of The Amended Stock Plan") to each of the Company's Non-Employee Directors options to purchase 7,500 shares of the Company's Common Stock, which options consist of non-qualified options having a term of 10 years, vest 25% on each anniversary of the grant date and will become 100% vested on the fourth anniversary of the grant date, and have an exercise price equal to \$7.0625, the closing price per share on the New York Stock Exchange ("NYSE") of the Company's Class A Common Stock on the grant date (collectively, the "Year 2000 Non-Employee Director Awards").
-The grant of each of the Year 2000 Non-Employee Director Awards was conditioned upon stockholder approval of the Amended Stock Plan at the 2001 Annual Meeting.
+Directors who currently are not receiving compensation as officers or employees of the Company or any of its affiliates ("Non-Employee Directors") are paid an annual retainer fee of \$35,000, payable in quarterly installments, and a fee of \$1,000 for each meeting of the Board of Directors or any committee thereof they attend.
+In addition, the Compensation Committee on July 13, 2001 granted options to purchase 7,500 shares of the Company's Class A Common Stock to each of the Company's Non-Employee Directors, which options consist of non-qualified options having a term of 10 years, vest 25% on each anniversary of the grant date and will become 100% vested on the fourth anniversary of the grant date, and have an exercise price equal to \$7.26, the closing price per share on the NYSE of the Company's Class A Common Stock on the grant date.